 John LeClair and Simon Gagne later added goals, while Johnsson and Eric Desjardins each assisted on a pair of markers.

 Boucher, who had made 13 saves and was leading the NHL in goals-against average at the time with a 1.50 mark, left the game late in the second period after injuring his hamstring in a goalmouth scramble.
 Cechmanek preserved the shutout by turning aside all 11 shots he faced in relief.

 2003 -- Sami Kapanen scored once and added an assist in a four-goal Flyers third period and Jeff Hackett turned away 24 shots in a 4-0 blanking of the Atlanta Thrashers at the Wachovia Center.

 After a scoreless first forty minutes, Kapanen knocked the rebound of an Eric Desjardins shot past Byron Dafoe to open the scoring at 1:14 into the final frame, then assisted on a Simon Gagne snipe just over five minutes later.

 John LeClair and Jeremy Roenick added late goals to set the final score.

 It was the third consecutive victory for Hackett, whose best save of the tilt came on a Shawn McEachern shorthanded breakaway.
-The shutout was his third of the season, and first since recording back-to-back zeroes in his first two Philadelphia appearances to start the year.
+The shutout was his third of the season, and first since recording back-to-back whitewashes in his initial two Philadelphia appearances to start the year.

 2006 -- Sami Kapanen scored twice and Robert Esche stopped 37 shots as the Flyers built a 5-1 first period lead and hung on for a 7-4 triumph over the Anaheim Ducks at Honda Center.